microsoft/AI2BMD/README.md

 # you may need to "sudo" the following line if the docker group is not configured for the user
 ./ai2bmd --prot-file chig.pdb
 ```

+Here we use the Chignolin protein as an example.
+The program will run a simulation with the default parameters.

 The results will be placed in a new directory `Logs-chig`.
 The directory contains the simulation trajectory file: